nguyennghia9222/code-challenge/problem-6/README.md

 - Technical Stacks: AWS Services: API Gateway with Websocket integrated, Lambda, SQS, DynamoDB, Elasticache, Cognito.
 - Serverless Benefits:
   - Cost affective: Only pay for usage.
-  - Enhanced scalability: In this api, instead of deploying `Load Balancer` with `Websocket Proxy` and putting `Container's Cluster` behind the Load Balancer, we can simple configure `AWS API Gateway with Websocket integration` then declare `AWS Lambda as User's Score Handler` behind the API Gateway.
+  - Enhanced scalability: In this api, instead of deploying `Load Balancer` with `Websocket Proxy` and putting `Container's Cluster` behind the Load Balancer, we can simple configure `AWS API Gateway with Websocket integration`(reduce effort to configure SocketIO with Redis cluster) then declare `AWS Lambda as User's Score Handler` behind the API Gateway.
 AWS Lambda auto scaling by default, the limitation can be adjusted by contacting aws https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html.
 For database, we can deploy database cluster with replication and separate writing and reading queries, but we can also use serverless friendly dynamodb(auto scaling by configuration).
   - Simplified operations: We can reduce the deployment effort by using Infrastructure As Code with Cloudformation, or some high level framework AWS CDK, Serverless Framework, Pulumi,...

 3. Implementation: